osisoft/Edge-Data-Store-Docs/content/egress/prepare-egress-destinations.md

 To prepare OCS to receive OMF messages from EDS, create an OMF connection in OCS.
 Creating an OMF connection results in an available OMF endpoint that can be used by the EDS egress mechanism.

-To create an OMF connection to OCS, follow these steps:
+To create an OMF connection to OCS:

 1. Create a **Client**.